barell/json-rpc/README.md

 ## Basic Usage

-There is a simplest way of using the server:
+Below the example of how to expose a *hello* method of the class *ExampleService*:

 ```php
 class ExampleService